wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    For example, GitHub provides users a rich API to retrieve data set of data from GraphQL APIs.

-   However, enterprise GitHub users need to create their own reports and visualizations over time:
+   However, enterprise users and managers need to create their own reports and visualizations over time:

    * Total number of users over time and number added each period over time
    * Ratio of users enrolled vs. those who made commits
    * Retention ratios
    * etc.
    <br /><br />

 ## 4. Global scale